mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 While there are many applications of anomaly detection algorithms for one-dimensional time series data such as traffic volume analysis or sound volume spike detection, RCF is designed to work with arbitrary-dimensional input.
 Amazon SageMaker RCF scales well with respect to number of features, data set size, and number of instances.

-In this scenario, we will transform our clickstream dataset into a new 3 dimensional timeseries.
+In this scenario, we will transform our clickstream dataset into a new 3 dimensional time series.
 In the picture below, there are 'urls', 'users', and 'clicks' columns.
 - urls : the number of pages visited in 1 minute
 - users : the number of users visisted in 1 minute
 - clicks : the number of clicks that occurred for 1 minute.